sebi5000/Yoda/README.md

 If everything is setup correctly the browser will open a Chat on localhost.
 Notice that the initial load will need some time, because the index is created.
 If you change your data over time, you can simply delete the /storage folder which is created by the app.
 This will force the app to recreate the index.

 ## Further Configuration
 You will find a config.toml file within the apps main folder.
-Use this file to configure the app texts and modell in more detail:
+Use this file to configure the app texts and models in more detail:

->Notice: You can choose one of the listed Anthropic Modells.
-If you don't have or want a Anthropic API-Key you can remove the Anthropic Key from .env file and set the modell parameter in config.toml = "".
-In that case GPT 3.5 is used as default.

 You can choose between the following modells (starts with low-price/fast):
-- gpt-3.5-turbo (used if your config file contains empty model)
+- gpt-3.5-turbo
+- gpt-4
+- gpt-4o
 - claude-3-haiku-20240307
 - claude-3-sonnet-20240229
 - claude-3-5-sonnet-20240620
 - claude-3-opus-20240229

+By default the config is pre-configured for using Anthropic Models.